JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar_drop_down.md

 A submenu is a menu item that shows a list of nested items.
 A submenu includes a triangular indicator that distinguishes it from other menu items.

-Use items submenus to group related options and to show hierarchy:
+Use item submenus to group related options and to show hierarchy:

 ![](submenu_example.png)